Design the right experiment to move your culture forward

 Establish a clear beginning and duration as well as metrics –both quantitative and qualitative.

 Once the experiment is finished, capture the key observations and learnings.
 What are the key findings?
-Any surprise, contradiction, or resistance?
+Any surprises, contradictions, or resistance?

 Compare qualitative and quantitative results against pre-defined metrics.